Migrating data from Google BigQuery to Amazon S3 using AWS Glue custom connectors

 - For AWS Secret, choose

-- Choose Create connection.
+- Choose Create connection and activate connector.

 A message appears that the connection was successfully created, and the connection is now visible on the AWS Glue Studio console.